-Our zinc pyrithione (ZPT) formula is clinically proven to start getting rid of dandruff from the first wash, and gives long-lastingprotection against flakes and the associated itch.
+Our clinically proven formula starts getting rid of dandruff from the first wash, and gives long-lasting protection against flakes and the associated itch.

 Treating dandruff isn’t a chore – with Head & Shoulders it’s a quick, simple part of your normal routine.

 From the manly scent of Apple Fresh to the luscious lavender scent of Smooth & Silky shampoo, there’s a shampoo to suit everyone.

 There’s no need to be embarrassed by dandruff.
 Just use Head & Shoulders regularly for beautiful, flake-free hair.1